How to Check If Someone Else Is Using Your Gmail Account

 Change Your Password

-That means you’ll also give them another email address, and often your phone number.
-The verification process will then consist of them sending you a sign-in code via SMS.
-But let’s see how you can change your G-Mail password:
+That means you’ll also give them another email address and/or your phone number.
+The verification process will then send you a sign-in code via SMS.
+But let’s see how you can change your Gmail password:

 - Navigate again to the “Manage your Google Account” option.